kiboschool/course-web-development-fundamentals/src/lessons/dom-and-events/navigating-dom.md

 ```

 ## The `parentNode` Property
-This is used to get the parent of a particular node.
+Each element in the DOM has properties to access its parent and child nodes.
+The `parentNode` property is used to get the parent of a particular node.
+The general syntax for this is: `element.parentNode`. `element` here is a reference to the element for which you want to get its parent.
+Let's see an example:

 ```js
 const html = document.documentElement;